PrefectHQ/prefect/docs/tutorials/projects.md

 The main components of a project are 3 files:

 - [`deployment.yaml`](/concepts/projects/#the-deployment-yaml-file): a YAML file that can be used to specify settings for one or more flow deployments
-- [`prefect.yaml`](/concepts/projects/#the-prefect-yaml-file): a YAML file that contains procedural instructions for how to build relevant artifacts for this project's deployments, push those artifacts, and retrieve them at runtime by a Prefect worker
+- [`prefect.yaml`](/concepts/projects/#the-prefect-yaml-file): a YAML file that contains procedural instructions for building artifacts for this project's deployments, pushing those artifacts, and retrieving them at runtime by a Prefect worker
 - [`.prefect/`](/concepts/projects/#the-prefect-directory): a hidden directory that designates the root for your project; basic metadata about the workflows within this project are stored here

 <a name="worker-tip"></a>
 !!! tip "Projects require workers"
     Note that using a project to manage your deployments requires the use of workers.
-In this tutorial we will assume you have set up two work pools each with a worker already, each of which only requires a single CLI command:
+This tutorial assumes that you have already set up two work pools, each with a worker, which only requires a single CLI command for each:

     - **Local**: `prefect worker start -t process -p local-work`
     - **Docker**: `prefect worker start -t docker -p docker-work`

-    Note that each of these commands will automatically create an appropriately typed work pool with default settings.
+    Each command will automatically create an appropriately typed work pool with default settings.

 ## Initializing a project